 Trial graphics, charts and photographs have always had a place in the courtroom as evidence.
 As technology improves, many litigators have come to realize that modern graphics and animation are becoming increasingly helpful in litigation.

 Using legal animation does not make up for poor communication or replace evidence and testimony.
 Rather, this is a visual tool to help boost the likelihood of winning a case by increasing the understanding and retention of information.

-Visual communication aids like legal animations are beneficial in the courtroom because most people can retain information better when it is shown to them rather than only verbally explained.
+Visual communication aids like demonstrative exhibits are beneficial in the courtroom because most people can retain information better when it is shown to them rather than only verbally explained.